08 Nov Child Custody During Military Deployment

 Under Florida Statute § 61.13002(2), a servicemember-parent is activated, deployed, or temporarily assigned to military service for a period of more than 90 days, and they are accordingly, not able to exercise their timesharing rights, then the servicemember-parent may designate someone that will exercise their timesharing with the child on the service member’s behalf.
 However, there are some guidelines as to who can be designated for the timesharing.
-The designation is limited (by statute) to family members (such as a grandparent), a stepparent, or other relative of the child by marriage.
+The designation is limited (by statute) to family members (such as a grandparent), a stepparent, or another relative of the child by marriage.

 This designation of the new timesharer (for lack of a better term) is typically done through a temporary modification proceeding in the Florida family court.
-The paperwork for the designation can be easily submitted to the court and other parent, but this must be done in advance of the designated party taking the child.
-If there is a problem amongst the timesharer and the non-military member’s family while the service member is deployed (following the court’s approval of the temporary modification of time sharing rights), either party may also file a motion for enforcement of the court’s order.
+The paperwork for the designation can be easily submitted to the court and another parent, but this must be done in advance of the designated party taking the child.
+If there is a problem amongst the timesharer and the non-military member’s family while the service member is deployed (following the court’s approval of the temporary modification of time-sharing rights), either party may also file a motion for enforcement of the court’s order.
 This order is eligible for enforcement via an expedited hearing.
 At the hearing on this issue, the court must permit the service member to testify by telephone, affidavit or other means if the parent is not able to appear in person at the hearing.

 We are all well aware of the difficulties that military service members must deal with when deployed and they share physical custody of their children with another parent.
-Florida Statute § 61.13002 deals with some of the issues “head on” in an effort to support our troops.
+Florida Statute § 61.13002 deals with some of the issues “head-on” in an effort to support our troops.